Blotch3D/Blotch3D/README.md

 MyBlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
 "BlBasicEffectAlphaTest.mgfxo");

-// Now specify the alpha threshold below which pixels are not drawn.
+// Now specify the alpha threshold above which pixels should be drawn.

 // This can be done at any time, including from within the below delegate